 Director of Elementary Music, Spartanburg District Six

-Vicki Bishop has been teaching Elementary Music in Spartanburg County for twenty-five years.
+Vicki Bishop has been teaching Elementary Music in Spartanburg County for almost thirty years.
 She loves teaching children using her 3 E’s motto “Energy, Excitement and Enthusiasm!”
 She believes her teaching mission is to engage students in making music that is fun, exciting and expressive.
 Currently she enjoys teaching primary and intermediate classes at Anderson Mill Elementary School.
 She was previously a traveling music teacher at both Roebuck and Lone Oak Elementary Schools.